Looking for fun and exciting things to do during the spring in Toronto?

 Thousands of birds of over 300 different species pass through Tommy Thompson during the spring and fall!

-They even do tours here for the annual Spring Bird Festival at Tommy Thompson Park.
+There are even tours here for the annual Spring Bird Festival at Tommy Thompson Park.

 LOCATION: 1 Leslie St, Toronto, ON